 After thirty minutes, it has now seemed to push through.
 And after that, the classy white wine portion of my evening has passed like a wisp of smoke from an Italian cigarette.
 These are the kinds of moments in life that feel so darkly, inescapably funny.
 I think the beer worked, but a new problem has taken its place, albeit less painful.
 In a last ditch effort to not let this night totally go down the drain, I decided to write to you.

 A knock on our door.
-Cedric, taking advantage of what he believes to be the single greatest thing about America, has ordered us a pizza.
+C, taking advantage of what he believes to be the single greatest thing about America, has ordered us a pizza.
 Maybe the night's not so ruined after all.